 I work on magnetic materials for energy applications, mainly soft magnetic materials and magnetocalorics.
 In addition, I have a strong interest in the development of new and/or optimized measurement techniques.
-(2) What does it mean to you to be an IEEE Fellow?

 When I started at University of Seville, it was not a place that was recognized for magnetism research.
 Over the years, this situation has changed and becoming a Fellow from within the Magnetics Society is the recognition that we do impactful research in this area.
 This is a significant achievement in my career and a great honor for which I am extremely thankful.
-(3) What are your goals for 2024 and perhaps the next 5 years?

 Being a physicist by training, my research is at the borderline between physics and materials science.
 My current goal is to bring my research closer to the society, implementing prototypes that attract industry to get onboard and improve our quality of life.
 Completing this goal will probably take me longer than that time.

 (4) Is there any advice for young scientists and engineers that you would like to share?

 My advice is twofold: dare to go out of your comfort zone and persevere in whatever you try.

 (5) Would you be open to sharing a fun fact about yourself?

 I still like to work in the lab, especially when it involves developing new measurement devices, programming data acquisition systems out of the ordinary, or even 3D printing parts for functional prototypes.
 And I like to combine these hobbies with visits to international labs, where I enjoy interacting with the local students in solving their experimental or simulation problems.

-Yoichiro Tanaka Tohoku University, Japan for contributions to perpendicular magnetic recording technology for disk drives website (1) What is your field of research/expertise?
+Yoichiro Tanaka Tohoku University, Japan

+for contributions to perpendicular magnetic recording technology for disk drives

 My research field is perpendicular magnetic recording and storage systems, which include multiscale technologies from magnetic nanomaterials to storage system architecture.
-(2) What does it mean to you to be an IEEE Fellow?

 IEEE Fellow is the greatest recognition and a responsible lighthouse with which to navigate future technologies for human society.
-(3) What are your goals for 2024 and perhaps the next 5 years?